Metric connections with parallel skew-symmetric torsion: Parallel -structures

 Here the curvature $R^\gamma_{X,Y}$ acts on $\sigma$ by the Lie bracket $R^\gamma_{X,Y}\sigma = [R^\gamma_{X,Y}, \sigma]$ of the Lie algebra bundle $\ad (P)$.
 Since $\psi$ is a Lie algebra bundle morphism, \eqref{rgrn} equivalently reads \beq [\psi(R^\gamma_{X,Y}),\psi(\sigma)]=[R^N_{X,Y},\psi(\sigma)]\eeq for all tangent vectors $X,Y\in \T N$ and $\sigma\in \ad(P)$.

-There are several types of natural operations that one can make with parallel $\gg$-structures: products, reductions to ideals of the Lie algebra, restrictions to Riemannian factors of the manifold, or Whitney products.
-We will explain these constructions now.
+Note that there are several types of natural operations that one can make with parallel $\gg$-structures: products, reductions to ideals of the Lie algebra, restrictions to Riemannian factors of the manifold, or Whitney products.
+We will now explain these constructions in detail.